 6. Have fewer regrets

 They are less likely to have regrets in life than those who are not living their dream life.
 A quarter (26%) say they have no regrets at all.
 Those who do have regrets mostly regret not saving enough (24%) or making poor decisions (19%).
-The outcome is less financial stress Australians who are living the dream have the lowest levels of financial stress.
+The outcome is that Australians who are living the dream have the lowest levels of financial stress.
 More than one in three (34%) are not at all stressed about their finances (compared to 11% of those not living the dream).

 What it means to live the dream